 As part of the materiality analysis, we worked with a sustainability consultant to conduct in-depth research, including surveying employees and conducting interviews with PNC executives, customers and suppliers, as well as public officials and community leaders.

-We selected each participant carefully, surveying employees whose roles are relevant to the company’s environmental, social and governance issues, and interviewing external stakeholders who are familiar with PNC’s strengths, opportunities and impacts.
+We selected each participant carefully, surveying employees whose roles are relevant to the company’s environmental, social and governance (ESG) priorities, and interviewing external stakeholders who are familiar with PNC’s strengths, opportunities and impacts.

 Among other results, PNC’s analysis confirmed that financial performance, customer relations, data privacy and protection, community engagement, innovation and ethical conduct are the issues of greatest importance and impact to PNC and its stakeholders.